b-nicasio/python-webserver/README.md

 This will set up the database as well as two webservers using the nginx loadbalancer.
 App will be available at http://localhost.

-Installing python3.9 and all python dependencies is required to execute the projects without using Docker.
-Note: All of the commands listed below must be run from within the webserver/ directory.
+Installing [python3.9](https://www.python.org/downloads/) and all python dependencies is required to execute the projects without using Docker.
+All of the commands listed below must be run from within the webserver/ directory.

 To install all python dependencies simply run: